salt-extensions/saltext-vault/docs/topics/basic_configuration.md

      capabilities = ["create", "read", "update"]
    }

-   # Issue tokens with token roles
+   # Issue tokens with Token Roles
    # You can substitute the glob with the role name the master is configured with
    path "auth/token/create/*" {
      capabilities = ["create", "read", "update"]
    }
    ```
-4. A [Token Role][] and policies as needed.
+4. A [Token Role](token-role-target) and policies as needed.
 This is not strictly required, but if
    omitted, issued minion tokens will be bound to the Salt master one's and be able
    to inherit all its policies.
-The linked guide is for Nomad since the Vault
-   documentation on this is slim.
 :::

 :::{tab} AppRole